DataDog/datadog-api-client-python/docs/v1/HostsApi.md

 # **list_hosts**
 > HostListResponse list_hosts()

-Get all hosts for your organization

 This endpoint allows searching for hosts by name, alias, or tag.
 Hosts live within the past 3 hours are included by default.
 Retention is 7 days.
 Results are paginated with a max of 1000 results at a time.

 ### Example